When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

 On clicking the WAF Security IP Ban sub-menu option, the admin will find a WAF security IP Ban List as shown in the image below.

-Moreover, the admin can enable or disable any IP at any point of time.
+Moreover, the admin can enable or disable any IP at any point in time.

 To enable any IP(s), the admin will have to select the IP’s from the list as shown below.